OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking

 \subsection{Ablation Study}

+\paragraph{Information tree and Conceptual pool Ablation.} For the Information Tree, we remove the hierarchical structure and instead have the OmniThink reflect over all retrieved content directly, followed by another retrieval.
+In contrast, to evaluate the Conceptual Pool, we disable reflection and allow the Information Tree to grow continuously until the maximum depth of Information tree is reached.
+As shown in Figure \ref{fig:er}(a) and Figure \ref{fig:er}(b), the performance of OmniThink degrades when either the Information Tree or the Conceptual Pool is removed.

-As discussed in \S \ref{sec:acquiringinformation}, one of the main components of OmniThink is the introduction of dynamic expansion and reflection.
-We compare OmniThink with a version that does not implement dynamic expansion and reflection.
-As shown in Figure \ref{fig:ablation}, the simplified version performs worse in various metrics related to article quality than the complete system, particularly in terms of Information Diversity and Novelty.
-This experiment demonstrates the powerful role of the dynamic expansion and reflection mechanism in enhancing information diversity and article novelty.
+\paragraph{Expansion and Reflection Ablation.} We compare OmniThink with a version that does not implement expansion and reflection.
+As shown in Figure \ref{fig:er}(c), w/o E\&R performs worse in all metrics than the complete system, particularly in terms of Information Diversity and Novelty.